Kamogelo-DA/Brighlight-Coffee-Shop/README.md

 The aim of this project is to turn raw historical data into concise decision-making that will guide the CEO towards revenue growth and boost product performance.

 ### Objective
-Analyze the historica sales data by utilizing data analysis tools to uncover patterns,trends and root causes that directly influence revenue and product success.
+Analyze the historical sales data by utilizing data analysis tools to uncover patterns,trends and root causes that directly influence revenue and product success.

 ### Key Findings